-With new versions of OS X, multiple people can connect to and observe the same Macs screen too, though if you’re trying to do a live screen cast you’d be better off using Google Hangouts.
+With new versions of Mac OS X, multiple people can connect to and observe the same Macs screen too, though if you’re trying to do a live screen cast you’d be better off using Google Hangouts.
 Also exclusive to modern OS X releases (10.8 and later) is the ability to share files between Screen Shared Macs just by dragging and dropping, though if you don’t have that option there are other easy ways to share files too.

 There are plenty of uses for remote controlling, it’s helpful when troubleshooting and diagnosing problematic Macs, remotely rebooting and sleeping Macs, and even provides a somewhat slow method to using a single keyboard and mouse to use different Macs, though sharing a keyboard is best done with an app like Teleport or Synergy.

 Finally, Screen Sharing is made even better because it uses VNC, a protocol which has clients available on virtually every platform.
-Because of VNC, a Mac can be remotely accessed and controlled from other devices like an iPad, iPhone, Android, Linux machine, and even Windows, all you need is a VNC client, of which there are many free varieties available.
+Because of VNC, a Mac can be remotely accessed and controlled from other devices like another Mac, iPad, iPhone, Android, Linux machine, and even Windows, all you need is a VNC client, of which there are many free varieties available.
 And remember, the Mac has a VNC client built-in!